What are PLA bioplastics?

 Choosing a material is one of the most important decisions an engineer or product designer can make.
 The material of a part will have a direct impact on its mechanical and chemical properties.
 For example, using a blend of acrylonitrile butadiene styrene (ABS) and polycarbonate (PC) will imbue an injection molded part with a unique mix of the strength and heat resistance of PC and the flexibility of ABS.

-As part of the ongoing shift toward more sustainable, environmentally-friendly materials occurring across industries, additive and traditional manufacturers have in recent years invested more heavily in eco-conscious materials.
+As part of the ongoing shift toward more sustainable, environmentally-friendly materials occurring across industries, both traditional and additive manufacturing service providers have in recent years invested more heavily in eco-conscious materials.
 Bioplastics have become a popular alternative to petroleum-based plastics.
 According to European Bioplastics, the global market for bioplastics is expected to jump 25% by 2023 and the global output of bioplastics is expected to reach 26.2 million tons per year.

 In honor of Earth Day, we’re digging into PLA bioplastics.
 Here’s everything you need to know about this eco-friendly material.